debbyodungweru/pysniff/README.md

 # PySniff

-PySniff is a CLI tool for developers designed to find security code smells or common security loopholes in Python source code.
+PySniff is an SAST CLI tool for developers designed to find security code smells or common security loopholes in Python source code.
 PySniff uses ASTs and rule-based detection to find code smells.
-After scanning, a report is generated which can be formatted in JSON or SARIF.
+After scanning, a report is generated which can be formatted in human-readable text or SARIF.

 ## Run Locally